-Moreover, according to traditional Mauritanian patriarchal logic, it is the brother who takes charge of the family when the father dies.
-He maintains the mother and pays the family's expenses.
-This is why the woman leaves the ownership of land to him.
-In Fass, the men added that the reason why the woman gives land to her brothers is also because traditionally she is seen as not having the strength to work the land herself.
+According to traditional Mauritanian patriarchal logic, it is the brother who takes charge of the family when the father dies.
+He supports the mother and pays the family's expenses - this is primarily why women leave the ownership of land to their male siblings in such situations.
+In Fass, the men added that women are traditionally seen as possessing inadequate strength to work the land themselves.